HL7/fhir-sdoh-cc/input/pagecontent/NamingConventionsforImplementationGuideArtifacts.md

 Gravity value set names MUST contain the segments below, separated by underscores, in the order specified:

-*	**Segment 1**: sdohcc<br>
-       	This segment is the identifier assigned to the Gravity Project by HL7.
-(Case for this segment is all lower case since value sets are currently generated in a tool (termSpace) which allows lower case for the first letter of the name.)<br>
+*	**Segment 1**: SDOHCC This segment is the identifier assigned to the Gravity Project by HL7.

 *	**Segment 2**: ValueSet

 *	**Segment 3**: A high-level label for the category of content (e.g., intervention, context value, body structure, device, etc.) that the value set contains. <br>